gap-system/gap/doc/README.md

 Each of these three directories contains a file `makedocrel.g`.
 You may read it into GAP if you want to build faster just one manual to see how your changes look like, or if GAPDoc reports an error in the XML code that you want to debug.
-Then you may call `make manuals` as a final check at a later stage.
+Then you may call `make doc` as a final check at a later stage.